 Creative Writing

-Join local poet Emma Must for an active afternoon of hands-on nature writing.
+Join local poet Emma Must for an active morning of hands-on nature writing.

-We’ll begin at the Crescent then walk together to the Botanic Gardens, where we’ll stop in both the Tropical Ravine and the Palm House.
+You will begin at The Crescent then walk together to the Botanic Gardens, where we’ll stop in both the Tropical Ravine and the Palm House.

 Please note that the walk will take approximately 14 minutes each way (0.6 miles) up a gentle hill on public pavements.